keerthy97/Movie_Collection_APIs/README.md

-## Django Movie Collection Web Application
+## Movie Collection APIs
 # Introduction

-This repository contains a Django web application designed to integrate with a movie listing API, implement APIs for creating and managing movie collections, and include a scalable request counter middleware.
+This repository contains a Django web apis designed to integrate with a movie listing API, implement APIs for creating and managing movie collections, and include a scalable request counter middleware.

 # Features:

 - **Integration with Flaky Third-Party Movie List API:**
-  The application seamlessly integrates with a flaky third-party movie listing API, the web application incorporates built-in retry mechanisms to ensure a robust and reliable user experience.
+  It seamlessly integrates with a flaky third-party movie listing API, the web application incorporates built-in retry mechanisms to ensure a robust and reliable user experience.

 - **Movie Collection Management:**
-  The web application allows users to create, modify, and delete collections of movies.
+  It allows users to create, modify, and delete collections of movies.
 Users can add their favorite movies to multiple collections, providing a flexible and personalized movie management system.

 - **Scalable Request Counter Middleware:**
   The implementation includes a request counter middleware that monitors and counts the number of requests served by the server.